szilvia-csernus/rabbit_sanctuary/README.md

 ### Modals and Forms
 <br>

 All modals and forms are `Bootstrap` features.
-I custom-styled them in css to look similar to the main design.
+I custom-styled them in CSS to look similar to the main design.
 I also wrote two short scripts in `JavaScript` to control how these features appear and disappear.

 The **Volunteer** and the **Donate form** pop-ups can be triggered from more pages.
 In the case when the `Donate form` is reached from the mobile sidebar, a custom script makes sure that the sidebar closes after clicking the `Donate button`.
 This script can be found in scripts.js.
 <br><br>